neos-sdi/spidentityservice/README.md

 # spidentityservice
-# SharePoint ClaimProvider (SPClaimProvider) Application for SharePoint 2013 and 2016
+# SharePoint ClaimProvider (SPClaimProvider) Application for SharePoint

 Publishing SharePoint on the internet, using cloud services, Office 365 has become commonplace.